Logi Report Server Guide v17.1 Update 1 Overview

 Logi Report Server also supports on-demand, live report creation and modification, providing Logi Report’s powerful ad hoc solution.
 End users are empowered with Logi Report to create their own richly visual and interactive reports for powerful and secure data exploration in a completely self-service manner.

-Logi Report Server Monitor Guide v17
+Logi Report Server Monitor Guide v17.1 Update 1

-You can also learn more about how to install and uninstall the Server Monitor.
+You can also learn more about how to install and uninstall Server Monitor.
 For more information about installing and uninstalling Server Monitor, select this link: Installing and Uninstalling Server Monitor.

-To learn how to access Server Monitor from the server console, select this link: Monitoring Logi Report Server.
+To learn how to access Server Monitor from the Server Console, select this link: Monitoring Logi Report Server.

 Other Guides to Reference

-Logi Report v17 Overview
+Logi Report v17.1 Update 1 Overview

 Logi Report's architecture takes advantage of the portability, scalability, and ease of integration associated with Java EE technology to provide a powerful, flexible reporting solution that fits perfectly within any application architecture.